Fungal Ecology from the Sea to the Sky

 - Parents who wish to engage their children in the natural roles that fungi offer

-At a minimum, students seeking certification will be expected to complete several quizzes and readings (from books purchased online or acquired through a library), create a survey of the macro and micro fungi in their local environment, facilitate one community-oriented project related to fungal ecology (various options for this will be provided in the first week of the course), and to document their practice of various skills presented throughout the course.
+At a minimum, students seeking certification will complete several quizzes and readings (from books purchased online or acquired through a library), create a survey of the macro and micro fungi in their local environment, facilitate one community-oriented project related to fungal ecology (various options for this will be provided in the first week of the course), and to document their practice of various skills presented throughout the course.
+Students will have one year after the course ends to complete these assignments and submit their final portfolio for review.

 Full details on Certification requirements will be provided in the first week of the course.